Go to content

 2 - Hardwood or softwood?

-3 - Check where your charcoal comes from
+3 - Check the origin of the charcoal

-Greener alternatives to charcoal?
+More ecological alternatives to charcoal?

 It is perfectly possible not to use charcoal for your barbecue.
 Alternative fuels are available on the market.
 These include coconut shells, vine shoots, corn cobs and olive pomace.
 More environmentally friendly, they will also add flavour to your grills, although they will not last as long as wood thistle.